 One of the many things I love about fall is the seasonal produce it offers.
 My love for creating cocktails had me contemplating how I could incorporate seasonal fall fruits and spices into a delicious sangria, and I think I’ve found the answer.
 What screams fall more than a spiced cranberry apple sangria?

-Taking minimal time to prepare, this sangria is perfect for your next fall get together or celebration.
-The combination of cranberries, apples, and spices blend perfectly with a crisp pinot grigio that is not overly sweet.
+Taking minimal time to prepare, this sangria is perfect for your next fall get-together or celebration.
+The combination of cranberries, apples, and spices blends perfectly with a crisp pinot grigio that is not overly sweet.

-This sangria also budget-friendly.
-The fresh fruit and artomatic spices transform ordinary wine into something spectacular.
+This sangria is also budget-friendly.
+The fresh fruit and aromatic spices transform ordinary wine into something spectacular.
 Some might disagree, but I don’t think that you need a fine wine to make a good sangria.
-I’ve made sangrias using expensive wine and the difference in taste isn’t worth the difference in price to me.
+I’ve made sangrias using expensive wine, and the difference in taste isn’t worth the difference in price to me.

-- whole cloves for sodding lemon slices (about 30 – 10 for each lemon slice)
+Whole cloves for sodding lemon slices (about 10-30 for each lemon slice)

 Pour wine, juice, and honey in a large pitcher.
 Add nutmeg and stir well to combine.
 Add cranberries, apples, and lemon slices studded with cloves.
 Stir gently.
 Cover and refrigerate at least 3 hours to overnight.